ibm-cloud-docs/containers/ts-storage/ts-storage-object-transport-ep.md

-# Object Storage: Why is the transport endpoint not connected?
+# Why is the transport endpoint not connected?
 {: cos_transport_ts_connect}

 **Infrastructure provider**: